snoshin9680/usgs-earthquake-pipeline/README.md

-# USGS Earthquake Pipeline
+## USGS Earthquake Data Pipeline

-This project builds a Python data pipeline that fetches earthquake data from the USGS API, processes the data, and stores results in a SQLite database.
+This project implements a Python data pipeline that retrieves earthquake data from the USGS API, processes it into daily magnitude buckets, and stores both raw and aggregated results in a SQLite database.
+The pipeline supports pagination, logging, and offline testing using pytest.

 ## Features
 - Fetch earthquake events from the USGS API